Project-Bradnails/Bradnails/README.md

 ![](header.png?raw=true)
 ## HOLIDAY UPDATE
-- The Holiday Update will be out later tonight, but in the mean time enjoy some new Christmas movies!
+- The Holiday Update will be out on January 3rd, but in the mean time enjoy some new Christmas movies!
 Sorry for the delay, with Christmas and all, we are all a bit busy.
 ## Info
 ### **It's not our fault if you do stupid shit.
 Be careful.**
 ### **If you gatekeep Bradnails, you are wasting our efforts.
 This is for everyone.
 To the gatekeepers: please stop.
 While you may think, Bradnails will get removed if it becomes too popular, we have a contingency plan if this happens.
 We ask you to spread this as much as possible as that was our original intent.
 If we made this for select people, we would have kept it private.
 Thank you for your understanding.**